Home Firmware Updating your firmware

 cat /sys/class/dmi/id/bios_version

-If you are using a StarBook or StarLite and your BIOS version is 26.02 or newer, follow Update your firmware.
+If your BIOS version is 26.04 or newer, follow Update your firmware.

 Update your firmware